-Each month, Sift.
+The motivation behind Sift.
 Shift.
-Lift. introduces you to the work of academics, artists and activists digging up forgotten, and often horrible, histories, and then bringing them into the light.
-Engaging your head, your heart and your hands in the struggle, one wicked problem at a time.
+Lift. is simple: to engage your head, your heart, and your hands in the struggle, one wicked problem at a time.

-- Finally, we’ll consider what we can do to lift up those individuals or organizations striving to transform themselves and our world through compassionate action.
+- Finally, we consider what we can do to lift up people and organizations striving to transform themselves and our world through compassionate action.